Full House season 7

 The seventh season of the sitcom Full House originally aired on ABC between September 14, 1993, and May 17, 1994.

 Plot

 In season seven, Danny ends his relationship with Vicky after she is offered a news anchor position in New York City.
 Jesse ends up renovating and re-opening The Smash Club as he is the new owner.
 Rebecca and Jesse realize that they need to start disciplining the twins.
-Meanwhile, the family suffers a tremendous blow when Jesse's beloved grandfather comes for a visit and succumbs to old age in his sleep - a loss that Jesse and Michelle take the hardest.
+Meanwhile, the family suffers a tremendous blow when Jesse's beloved grandfather comes for a visit and dies of old age in his sleep - a loss that Jesse and Michelle take the hardest.
 He and Joey continue their radio gig, and Joey later becomes Michelle's new soccer coach.
 D.J. and Steve try to make their relationship work once he starts college.
 D.J. is a junior in high school.
-Stephanie begins middle school (sixth grade), Michelle enters second grade.
+Stephanie begins middle school (sixth grade).
+Michelle enters second grade.